friends-of-presta/fop_console/README.md

 * `fop:latest-products`: Displays the latest products
 * `fop:export`: Exports object models in XML
 * `fop:check-container`   Health check of the Service Container, for now list the services we can't use in Symfony commands
+* `fop:configuration:export` Export configuration values to a json file
+* `fop:configuration:import` Import configuration values from a json file

 ## Create your owns Commands